AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearning.md

   * Noise usually comes from overlapping interactions.

-  * Your Global Optimum might be a real Global Optimum.
+  * Your model's global optimum might be a real global optimum.

   * Game environment states are just a series of physics calculations.
 Your model may accidentally associate certain things with certain states!